steeleduncan/cix/Readme.md

 Cix will use git to pull the repositories over SSH, using whatever permissions are available in that context.

 Please note that this is not, and never will be, a replacement for Hydra.
-It is simpler to setup than Hydra, especially on non-NixOS machines, and will serve many people's needs.
+Cix is simpler to setup than Hydra, especially on non-NixOS machines, and it will serve many people's needs.
 However Hydra is much more featured than Cix, presents its own Web UI, maintains artefact & log stores, and supports clustering build machines, none of which are planned for Cix.

 Cix was inspired by [nix-simple-ci](https://github.com/ElvishJerricco/nix-simple-ci)